 AWS Glue crawlers connect to your source or target data store, progresses through a prioritized list of classifiers to determine the schema for your data, and then creates metadata in your AWS Glue Data Catalog.
 The metadata is stored in tables in your data catalog and used in the authoring process of your ETL jobs.
 You can run crawlers on a schedule, on-demand, or trigger them based on an event to ensure that your metadata is up-to-date.

-Schema registry for data streams
+Manage and enforce schemas for data streams

 AWS Glue Schema Registry, a serverless feature of AWS Glue, enables you to validate and control the evolution of streaming data using registered Apache Avro schemas, at no additional charge.
 Through Apache-licensed serializers and deserializers, the Schema Registry integrates with Java applications developed for Apache Kafka, Amazon Managed Streaming for Apache Kafka (MSK), Amazon Kinesis Data Streams, Apache Flink, Amazon Kinesis Data Analytics for Apache Flink, and AWS Lambda.
 When data streaming applications are integrated with the Schema Registry, you can improve data quality and safeguard against unexpected changes using compatibility checks that govern schema evolution.
 Additionally, you can create or update AWS Glue tables and partitions using schemas stored within the registry.